-- The property must be a single-family home and your primary residence.
+- The property must be your primary residence.

 - Only first mortgages on newly acquired properties are allowed.
 The program does not provide mortgage loans for properties owned prior to employment by Princeton University, for a property owned before you became eligible to participate, or for refinancing.

 - With the exception of the city of Trenton, purchased property must be located within a nine-mile radius of the central campus.
 Contact mortgage services to make sure the property is in an eligible location.
 Eligibility Map

 - The loan limit is 90 percent of the appraised value of the property or the purchase price, whichever is lower.
 The current maximum loan limit allowed is $800,000.

 - Buyers pay normal closing costs including, but not limited to, attorneys' fees, title insurance costs, survey fees, and recording fees.

 The standard mortgage program targets an interest rate that is 20% below the prevailing local commercial rate for residential mortgage loans.
 The IRS long-term applicable federal rate (AFR) serves as a rate floor, and the program has an absolute rate floor of 2.50%.
 Even if both the targeted interest rate and the IRS AFR are lower than 2.50%, the actual University rate will not fall below the absolute rate floor of 2.50%.
 The University interest rate is locked in for a 60-day period based on the rate in effect on the date an application is accepted.

 These rates are based on market rates as of June 1, 2018.